References

 Without references, you'd have to copy content between folders or open a different workspace.
 References let you stay in one workspace and pull what you need.

-Open the References panel in the left sidebar, hit +, and pick a folder on your machine.
-The reference shows up in the panel and is available to any chat in this workspace.
+Open the References panel in the left sidebar, select +, pick a folder on your machine, and choose its access mode.

 Your references are yours.
 They don't sync to your teammates when the workspace folder is shared.
 Each person decides which external folders to pull into their own setup.